jamro/oversort/README.md

 # How to run?

-Bofore you start, make sure that you haev installed:
+Before you start, make sure that you have installed:
 - Vagrant
 - VirtualBox
 - Python3